jdeurt/hearthbot-search/README.md

 # hearthbot-search
-A deep card search addon for the card bot.
+A card attribute search addon for the /r/hearthstone reddit card bot.